Achievable logoAchievable logo

 Cortisol

-Cortisol is a glucocorticoid.
-Only about 10% of circulating cortisol is free.
-The remaining majority circulates bound to plasma proteins, particularly corticosteroid-binding globulin called transcortin.
-It is secreted in a pulsatile fashion with higher frequency of bursts in the morning.
-Cortisol begins rising 1–2 h after sleep onset, peaks within 1 h of morning waking, and declines thereafter across the 24-h day.
+Cortisol is secreted in a pulsatile pattern, with more frequent bursts in the morning.
+It begins rising 1-2 h after sleep onset, peaks within 1 h of morning waking, and then declines across the 24-h day.
 Cortisol rhythms parallel those of insulin sensitivity, such that high cortisol levels coincide with increased insulin sensitivity and vice versa.
-Postmeal cortisol secretions decline by 33% from morning to evening.
-The amplitude of cortisol pulses are diminished with ageing and by irregular and daytime sleep.
-CRH from the paraventricular nucleus of the hypothalamus stimulates the release of ACTH from the anterior pituitary which then activates the zona fasciculata to release cortisol.
-Cortisol regulates its own secretion by negative feedback on the hypothalamus and pituitary resulting in decreased CRH and ACTH secretions respectively.
+Postmeal cortisol secretion declines by 33% from morning to evening.
+The amplitude of cortisol pulses is diminished with ageing and by irregular and daytime sleep.

-Cortisol inhibits bone formation by decreasing the synthesis of type I collagen, decreasing osteoid deposition and decreasing intestinal Ca++ absorption.
-Glucocorticoids have been implicated in the process of bone loss through their ability to block 1,25-(OH)2-vitamin D-induced osteocalcin synthesis.
-They prevent attachment of osteoblasts to matrix proteins, including osteonectin, possibly through down-regulation of β 1-integrin and other cell surface attachment factors.
+Glucocorticoids have been implicated in bone loss through their ability to block 1,25-(OH)2-vitamin D-induced osteocalcin synthesis.
+They prevent attachment of osteoblasts to matrix proteins (including osteonectin), possibly through down-regulation of β 1-integrin and other cell-surface attachment factors.

 Aldosterone